BalazsArva/RavenDbExtensions/README.md

         // Other property updates ...
     }

-It will then use this script to send a custom, parameterited patch request to the database so the condition can be evaluated there instead of in the client app.
+It will then use this script to send a custom, parameterized patch request to the database so the condition can be evaluated there instead of in the client app.